sunnyark/civitai-shortcut/README.md

 * CivitaiShortCutBackupUrl.json : JSON file for backing up the URL during shortcut registration.

 # Change Log
+v 1.5.3
+* Added the ability to change the file name of the model file to be downloaded.
+* Change to allow selection only through checkboxes when choosing files.
+* When clicking on the file name, an input field appears to allow changing the file name.
+* Changed the behavior during file downloads to prevent the download of info and preview images when there is no download file available.
+This is done to avoid confusion with the ability to change the file name.
+* Changed the search criteria for Scan Models.
+* Modified the size of the thumbnail image to be smaller.
+Modified the thumbnail image to be changeable.
+* Shortcut Browser screen ratio error fix

 v 1.5.2
 * Add description/modify the wording for folder creation during model download.
 * Change the position of Prompt Recipe (Assistance -> Top level)